nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 PlaNus has two application views:

-* Task and Lesson view: place where you can see the list of your tasks and lessons
+* Task and Lesson view: interface where you can see the list of your tasks and lessons
-* Calendar view: place where you can see all your tasks and lessons in a calendar
+* Calendar view: interface where you can see all your tasks and lessons in a calendar

 You can switch between **Task and Lesson View** and **Calendar View**.